Treatment Overview

 The Outpatient and Consultation Clinic provides comprehensive evaluations for patients referred by their physicians, families, or themselves.

 Consults are performed by a psychiatrist and include review of outside medical records and a comprehensive psychiatric and medical history to clarify the diagnosis.
-Laboratory studies or other medical tests may be ordered.
-At the end of the consult the psychiatrist will provide comprehensive recommendations for modifying ongoing outpatient treatment or may recommend more intensive hospital-based treatment in the Inpatient or Partial Hospital programs for medical stabilization and treatment of an eating disorder.
+Laboratory studies are often ordered, including blood work, cardiac testing (EKGs), or imaging studies among others if indicated.
+At the end of the consult, the psychiatrist will provide their thoughts on diagnosis and comprehensive recommendations for treatment, including appropriate level of care, psychotherapy modalities, and medication management if indicated.
+The psychiatrist may recommend ongoing outpatient treatment, or at times, may recommend a more intensive level of care, such as hospital-based treatment in the Inpatient or Partial Hospitalization programs for medical or psychiatric stabilization and treatment.

 For more information or to schedule a consultation, contact Tracey Farrow at 410-955-3863, fax 410-502-7907 or email [email protected]